News & Announcements

 Make Sure Participants Take Their Required Minimum Distributions

-Most plan participants must begin taking required minimum distributions (RMDs) from their accounts for the year they reach age 70 ½ or for the year in which they retire, whichever is later.
-However, participants who are 5% owners and those in plans that apply pre-SBJPA (Small Business Job Protection Act of 1996) RMD rules must begin taking RMDs for the year they reach age 70 ½.
+Most plan participants must take annual required minimum distributions (RMDs) from their accounts starting with the year they reach age 70 ½ or the year in which they retire, whichever is later.
+However, participants who are 5% owners and those in plans that apply pre-SBJPA (Small Business Job Protection Act of 1996) RMD rules must take annual RMDs starting with the year they reach age 70 ½, regardless of whether they have retired.

 Plan sponsors are responsible for ensuring that RMDs are taken every year.
 Failure to make required distributions is a violation of plan rules and could result in penalties and plan disqualification.